 Could there be anything bad about a bar that serves over 150 beers on tap?
 Yeah I didn’t think so either.
 Bier Markt serves brews from all over the world, including a wide selection of local Canadian beers.
 My advice?
 Don’t limit yourself.
 Order a flight and taste four yummy beers at the same time!

 Niagara Falls is easily one of the best winter day trips from Toronto.
-Only an hour and a half away, there’s no excuse to not take a half-day and experience one of the most famous national parks in North America.
+Only an hour and a half away, there’s no excuse to not take a day to experience one of the most famous national parks in North America.
 I’m not going to lie, there’s a lot more to do in Niagara Falls in the summer time.
 But do you know what there’s also a lot more of?
 People.
 If you’re interested in seeing spectacular views without the pesky crowds, head to Niagara in January and enjoy being one of the ten tourists brave enough to be outside during an Ontario winter.

 If you do head down to Niagara Falls, I would suggest staying on the Canadian side.
 The views are much better than the United States side!

 Test Your Knowledge at the Royal Ontario Museum